Locally Typical Sampling: Experiments

-\paragraph{Automatic Quality Metrics.} As automatic quality metrics, we evaluate the generated text's perplexity---under both the model used to generate the text ($\mathrm{PPL}(g)$) and an independent LM ($\mathrm{PPL}(i)$).
+\paragraph{Automatic Quality Metrics.} As automatic quality metrics, we evaluate the generated text's perplexity---under both the model used to generate the text ($\mathrm{PPL}(g)$) and an independent, i.e., not finetuned, LM ($\mathrm{PPL}(i)$), namely GPT-2 large \cite{radford_language_nodate}.
 Several prior works have shown that neither low nor high perplexity \cite{zhang_trading_2020, nadeem_systematic_2020,pillutla2021mauve} are direct indicators of text quality.
 Rather, human-like text often has perplexity within a certain range.
 Consequently, we report the difference in this metric from the reference text as well.
-We additionally compute \textsc{Mauve} scores \cite{pillutla2021mauve} with the reference text---a metric that uses LM embeddings to measure the similarity between two text distributions.
-For computing \textsc{Mauve}, we use the \href{https://github.com/krishnap25/mauve-experiments.git}{implementation} provided by the authors.
+We additionally evaluate using \textsc{Mauve}\footnote{We use the \href{https://github.com/krishnap25/mauve-experiments.git}{implementation} provided by the authors.} \cite{pillutla2021mauve} with the reference text.